Ravindu-Priyankara/binary-security-research-labs/gdb-labs/Readme.md

-# GDB Labs — Runtime Debugging & Control Flow
+# GDB Labs

-This repository contains hands-on **GDB practice labs** focused on runtime analysis, PIE debugging, memory inspection, and control-flow manipulation.
+This repository contains hands-on binary debugging labs completed using **GDB, objdump, and manual analysis** on ELF binaries.

-The labs are designed as **small, focused exercises** to build real debugger intuition rather than academic reversing theory.
+The focus is on **practical understanding and pattern recognition**, not academic-style reports or step-by-step tutorials.

 ---